rete-labs/ReteForge/README.md

    - Connection quality between Alice and Bob - as reported by the network and by themselves
    - Packet dumps for detailed analysis
 5. Visualization
-   - Hosts and layers of links between them (3D diagram is the best, with possibility to select which layers to show)
+   - Hosts and layers of links between them (3D diagram is the best, with possibility to select which layers to show; we can start with 2D though)
    - Graphs of the metrics (with ability to select which to show)
    - Visualization of the connection between Alice and Bob (can be video stream that is demonstrated)